These 10 great bench press benefits are why the bench is one of the most popular exercises in the gym.

 - Pull your shoulders down and back and press them into the bench.

-- Arch your lower back slightly and lift your chest up toward the bar.
+- Arch your lower back slightly and lift your chest toward the bar.

 - Brace your abs.

-- Finally, drive your feet into the floor.
+- Finally, drive your feet against the floor.

 - Your shins should be vertical and not move once you start your bench press set.
 There should be tension in your legs and glutes.